barkingiguana/compound/README.md

 The inventory file for each stage lives in the stage directory in a file called `inventory`, so in our example so for that's `test/compound/hosts_file_management/000-setup/inventory`.

-They're just normal Ansible inventory files, with only one restriction: the `ansible_host` _must_ start with `10.8.`.
+These are normal Ansible inventory files:

 ```
-[linux]
+[all:children]
+web
+application
+database

+[web]
-host001 ansible_host=10.8.100.11
+host001

+[application]
-host002 ansible_host=10.8.100.12
+host002

+[database]
+host003
 ```

-When the setup action for a stage with this inventory is run, Compound will launch two virtual machines for you to test with, `host001` and `host002` with the respective IP addresses.
+When the setup action for a stage with this inventory is run, Compound will launch three virtual machines for you to test with, `host001`, `host002`, and `host003`.
+It will assign them IP addresses in the `10.8.42/24` range.

 ##### The Converge Action